kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 - Review and standardize the usage of the concept of readiness across Cluster API resources.
     - Drop or amend improper usage of readiness
-    - Make the concept of Machine readiness extensible, thus allowing providers or external system to inject their readiness checks.
+    - Make the concept of Machine readiness extensible, thus allowing providers or external systems to inject their readiness checks.
 - Review and standardize the usage of the concept of availability across Cluster API resources.
-    - Make the concept of Cluster Availability extensible, thus allowing providers or external system to inject their availability checks.
+    - Make the concept of Cluster availability extensible, thus allowing providers or external systems to inject their availability checks.
-- Bubble up more information about both CP and worker Machines, ensuring consistency across Cluster API resources.
+- Bubble up more information about both control plane and worker Machines, ensuring consistency across Cluster API resources.
-    - Standardize replica counters on control plane, MachineDeployment, Machine pool, and bubble them up to the Cluster resource.
+    - Standardize replica counters on control plane, MachineDeployment, MachinePool, and bubble them up to the Cluster resource.
-    - Bubble up conditions about machine readiness to  control plane, MachineDeployment, Machine pool.
+    - Bubble up conditions about Machine readiness to control plane, MachineDeployment, MachinePool.
-- Introduce missing signals about connectivity to workload clusters, thus enabling to mark all the conditions depending on such connectivity being working with status Unknown after a certain amount of time.
+- Introduce missing signals about connectivity to workload clusters, thus enabling to mark all the conditions depending on such connectivity with status Unknown after a certain amount of time.
 - Introduce a cleaner signal about Cluster API resources lifecycle transitions, e.g. scaling up or updating.
-- Ensure everything in status can be used as a signal informing monitoring tools/automation on top of Cluster about lifecycle transitions/state of the Cluster and the underlying components as well.
+- Ensure everything in status can be used as a signal informing monitoring tools/automation on top of Cluster API about lifecycle transitions/state of the Cluster and the underlying components as well.

 ### Non-Goals/Future Work

 - Resolving all the idiosyncrasies that exists in Cluster API, core Kubernetes, the rest of the ecosystem.
-  (Let’s stay focused in Cluster API and keep improving incrementally).
+  (Let’s stay focused on Cluster API and keep improving incrementally).

 ## Proposal